mjtamlyn/django-adapters/docs/source/tutorial.rst

 What's the story
 ================

-In short, we create a Payload that will traverse several steps, what happens during a Step is defined by the Adapters attached to the Payload, how they are going to be executed is defined by the Steps themselves.

-Payload may have any attributes, but some are more common than others:
+An adapter may have any attributes, but some are more common than others:

 - instance,
 - instances,
 - initial,
 - data,
 - rendered,

-You can attach Adapters to a Payload, but also map them to keys in case Payload data expects a dict of data ... which become Payloads on their own, or attach Adapters to Payload's list items in case it expects a List of data.
-Payloads are infinitely recursive in theory.
+- input,
+- output,

 Adapters can define any steps they want, but some are more common: